gmc-code/PC-app-development/docs/ttk_geometry/ttk_geometry_pack.rst

     | The `ipadx` value is an integer, x.
 The `ipady` value is an integer, y.
     | These options control the **internal** padding (in pixels) along the x and y axes.
     | Example: widget.pack(ipadx=10) adds 10px internal padding on each side.
+    | Note: for ttk widgets, the text is left aligned by default, so ``anchor="center"`` has been added to the Label creation in the example below.

 .. py:function:: widget.pack(padx=x, pady=y)